MicrosoftDocs/Viva/Viva/insights/advanced/analyst/person-query.md

 # Create a custom Person query

 >[!Tip]
-> You can find a demo video, download sample results, and go through a "Show me how" explanation while you’re building your query.
+> You can find a demo video, download sample results, and go through a **Show me how** explanation while you’re building your query.
 Select these options just above **Query setup**.
 :::image type="content" source="../images/person-query-setup-help.png" alt-text="Setup help with link to video, sample, and walk-through above Query setup":::

 Set up, select data for, and run your query by following the steps and guidance in this section.

 ### Query setup

-In **Query setup**, you define some basic information about your query, like its name, the time period it’ll analyze, and whether it’ll refresh on its own.
+In **Query setup**, you define some basic information about your query, like its name, the time period it will analyze, and whether it will refresh on its own.

 #### To set up your query